winitzki/scall/tutorial/programming_dhall.md

 ...
 ```

-Now we notice that the composition `hN . cN` is equivalent to the code of a depth-limited hylomorphism with a stop-gap value, that is, `hylo_Nat`, with depth limit `N` and the stop-gap function equal to `replace`.
+Now we notice that the composition `hN . cN` is equivalent to the code of a depth-bounded hylomorphism with a stop-gap value, that is, `hylo_Nat`, with depth limit `N` and the stop-gap function equal to `replace`.
 After `N` iterations, we will have transformed an initial value `p : t` via `cN` into a value of type `F (F (...
 (F t)...)) {- n times -}` and then back into a `Bool` value via `hN`.

 The final step is to write code for finding the smallest `N` for which the resulting `Bool` value becomes `False`.